-Details of Gracie’s early career are slightly confused, (the know facts not always agreeing with Gracie’s memories).
-Enough is known though to piece together Gracie’s steady rise from chorus girl, to the highest paid actress in the world.
+Details of Gracie’s early career are slightly confused, (the known facts not always agreeing with Gracie’s memories).
+Fortunately, enough is known to piece together Gracie’s steady rise from chorus girl, to the highest paid actress in the world . . .

 In 1905 Gracie entered a talent show at the ‘Old Circus and Hippodrome’ in Rochdale.
 A ‘resting’ music hall singer, Lily Turner* had heard Grace singing outside her lodgings and offered to coach her for the competition, although at seven years old Grace was well under the 11 year rule for child performers being allowed on the stage.

 The song Gracie sang was ‘What Makes Me Love You As I Do’ and she tied for first place, winning ten shillings and sixpence, (52 ½p to those who don’t remember proper money).
 This was Gracie’s first experience of being on stage.